hippiehunter/dblbook/src/guessing_game/guessing_game.md

 import System
 ```

 `import System` tells the compiler to make the contents of the `System` namespace implicitly available in this source file.
-For our use case `System` provides access to fundamental classes for managing input and output (I/O), basic data types, and other essential services.
-This is necessary to use the `Console` class in the program.
+For our use case, `System` provides access to fundamental classes for managing input and output (I/O), basic data types, and other essential services.
+This access is necessary to use the `Console` class in the program.

 ```dbl
 main